How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Make sure to get your Hola BCN or Barcelona Card here after arriving with the voucher you bought online.

 The easiest way to get the Hola BCN Card is to purchase it online here before you arrive in the city.
 Note, however, that you must exchange the voucher at the airport (at the tourism information) or in one of the specified travel agencies downtown before receiving the actual Hola BCN Card.
-If you like to use it for getting from the airport to the city, you should exchange them at the El Prat Tourist Information Office in Terminal 1 or 2.
+If you like to use it for getting from the airport to the city, you should exchange it at the El Prat Tourist Information Office in Terminal 1 or 2.

 When is the Hola BCN Card worth it?